edu05/java-katas/README.md

 - thinking about the tests before writing the code allows for simpler designs, leading to less over-engineering;
 remember: write the minimum amount of code that will make the tests pass
-- writing the tests first usually
+- writing the tests first usually leads to the correct object encapsulation (the whole principle of OO)
-- tests give you
+- tests give you confidence that your code still works after you've made changes it after a refactoring exercise or adding new functionality

 ## Unit Testing